Fujii System: The Fujii System and the Millennium Castle

-Although the Millenium castle showed new developments against the Fujii system, in terms of the number of moves it took it lacked the solidity of Anaguma and the ranging rook players took advantage of that time by showing counter-measures against the building of Anaguma, so a perfect counter-measure was actually never reached.
+Although the Millennium castle showed new developments against the Fujii system, in terms of the number of moves it took it lacked the solidity of Anaguma and the ranging rook players took advantage of that time by showing counter-measures against the building of Anaguma, so a perfect counter-measure was actually never reached.
 As a consequence of these particulars, this opening is almost never played against Fourth File Rook's Fujii system.
 In turn, against Third File Rook's Fujii system, since it has no effects on the quick attacks it has still considerable popularity.